 Or you can build your own training plan if you’re confident enough.
 With simple features to add the distance, time, and zones, you can build a complete training plan that suits your event in no time.

-A great way to keep yourself motivated is the community running offers.
+A great way to keep yourself motivated to run is the community offers.

 And Intervals has Groups and a Forum where you can connect, ask questions, and develop connections with other users!
 It even breaks the groups by age groups (so if you’re in the master division, you’ll find friends here).

 While it doesn’t have the social level of Strava, sometimes you’re not looking for that.